Speakers have concerns, experience and a vision they will express in this logic:

-Ambassador Rick Barton teaches at the Woodrow Wilson School at Princeton University, where he serves as a co-director of Princeton’s Scholars in the Nation’s Service Initiative and Ullman Fellowships.
+Ambassador Frederick Barton teaches at the Woodrow Wilson School at Princeton University, where he serves as a co-director of Princeton’s Scholars in the Nation’s Service Initiative and Ullman Fellowships.
 His 2018 book, Peace Works: America's Unifying Role in a Turbulent World, uses a mix of stories, history, and analysis to offer an affirmative approach to foreign affairs through concrete and attainable solutions.
 Barton started USAID’s Office of Transition Initiatives, and was America’s ambassador to the Economic and Social Council of the United Nations in New York, the UN’s Deputy High Commissioner for Refugees in Geneva and the first Assistant Secretary of State for Conflict and Stabilization Operations.
 He led conflict management initiatives in over 40 crisis zones across the globe, from Haiti, Iraq, Nigeria, Burma, Pakistan to Turkey.
 Published in The New York Times, the Washington Post, Politico, The Boston Globe, and numerous other international outlets, Barton is a guest on news shows ranging from NPR to all of the major networks.
 He resides in Washington, D.C. with his wife of 44 years, Kit Lunney.

 back-channel diplomacy, philanthropist

 Dr. Georgette Bennett, a highly-awarded sociologist/criminologist, widely-published author, former broadcast journalist, and active philanthropist, focuses on conflict resolution and intergroup relations.
 An innovative and entrepreneurial change agent, in 1992, she founded the Tanenbaum Center for Interreligious Understanding a go-to organization to combat religious prejudice.
 In 2013, Bennett founded the Multifaith Alliance for Syrian Refugees.
 Most recently, she co-founded the Global Covenant of Religions to delegitimize using religion as a justification for violence and extremism.
 In her broadcasting career, she was a Network Correspondent for NBC News, host of Walter Cronkite’s PBS series, “Why in the World?” and a story development consultant for “MacNeil-Lehrer Newshour,” “20/20” and “60 Minutes.”
 Bennett served in the U.S. State Department Religion and Foreign Policy initiative’s working group on conflict mitigation, tasked with developing recommendations for the Secretary of State on countering religion-based violence.
 Bennett has received numerous honors, including the 2019 AARP Purpose Prize for her work on behalf of Syrian war victims, the Global Impact Award from the Society for International Development, the Global Tolerance Award from Friends of the UN, the Gold Medallion from the International Conference of Christians and Jews; and the Distinguished Service Award from the NYC Comptroller.
 In 2021, she was selected for Forbes 50 over 50 Impact list, and cited as one of four women (along with Condoleezza Rice, Dr. Najat Arafat Khelil, and Susan Rice) who shaped the course of modern American foreign policy and human rights.
 Her most recent book, Thou Shalt Not Stand Idly By, which covers her work on the Syrian crisis, was published this year with a Foreword from F. Murray Abraham and praise from Yossi Klein-Halevi, Anthony Marx, David Miliband, Mandy Patinkin, Judy Woodruff, and Fareed Zakaria.

 Seth Goldman is Co-Founder of Eat the Change™, a brand that empowers consumers to make dietary choices aligned with their concerns around climate and health.
 Eat the Change™ recently launched a line of organic mushroom jerky as part of its mission to create chef-crafted and nutrient dense snacks that are kind to the planet.
-Seth and Spike Mendelsohn are also co-founders of PLNT Burger, a plant-based quick serve restaurant that offers delicious burgers, sandwiches, fries and soft-serve
+Seth and Spike Mendelsohn are also co-founders of PLNT Burger, a plant-based quick serve restaurant that offers delicious burgers, sandwiches, fries and soft-serve.

 Seth and his wife, Julie Farkas, have also launched ETC Impact, which is a grants program to donate $1 million over the next three years into non-profit organizations that educate and inspire consumers to make climate-conscious choices with their diet.
 Their first grant deadline received over 120 applications.